joselsegura/content-service/CONTRIBUTING.md

   * Please make sure your tests pass!
   * Currently we use Travis CI for our automated testing.

-* Push your branch to GitHub:
+* Push your branch to GitLab:

   ```shell
   git push origin bug/my-fix-branch